Pact Network

 7. Target Verticals

-Not all API verticals are equally insurable.
+Not all API verticals are equally coverable.
 We're prioritizing by pain intensity, measurability, volume, and willingness to pay:

 Vertical Score Est. Annual Loss